colingrahampowell/hello-cleveland/README.md

+HELLO CLEVELAND!
-"HELLO CLEVELAND!" : A text-based adventure inspired by the classic 1984 film "This Is Spinal Tap".
+A text-based adventure inspired by the classic 1984 film "This Is Spinal Tap".

 The time: 1982.
 The place: The Xanadu Star Theater, Cleveland, Ohio.